 Dude, did you really say that if you didn’t read Homestuck while it was updating, you can never fully understand Homestuck?
 What kind of nerd-gatekeeper bullshit is that?
 Why are you telling people what they can and can’t be a part of?

 So this was by far the most controversial bit, and I definitely should have been more precise about what I mean.
 I really don’t mean to imply that only some people can be allowed into the inner sanctum of True Homestucks.
 As I mentioned, I wasn’t reading Homestuck from the beginning; I also wasn’t ever more than a lurker on the MSPA forums, and not nearly as active in other fan communities.
 That whole section is probably too provocatively phrased.
 A more nuanced discussion would have gone like this:

 A work of art that is depends on its online context has no canonical version, because it can only be experienced by supplementing the main work with whatever specific sources, wikis, blogs, forums you were reading at the time.
-Despite our shared sense of community, everyone’s experience of Homestuck was different, because almost no one (including the author) was only reading the comic!
+Despite our shared sense of community, everyone’s experience of Homestuck was different, because no one (including the author) was only reading the comic!
 This is another interesting aspect to online, community-dependent art, and I’m curious to see how it’s developed in the future.
 Despite (or because?) of how there are records of everything on the Internet, the one experience of Homestuck can’t be recorded; the work of art extends beyond the text into the daily fan reactions too complexly to have a definitive verison.

 Is Homestuck really not a work of hypertext fiction, just because it doesn’t rely on “choose your own adventure” gimmicks?
 It may not look like previous works of hypertext fiction, but it’s fiction, and it relies on hypertext.